fcoach66/fcoach66-accounting-report/fcoach66_liablity_account/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Setting -> Modules -> Local Modules*
-5. Search For *Trial - Aeroo Report*
+5. Search For *Liability Account Helper Configurator*
 6. Install the module

 Configuration